 In recent years, the call for digitizing parish records has grown stronger.
-This became especially true after it was reported that the Christian population in Pakistan has been in decline for almost two decades.
+This became especially true after it was reported that the Christian population in Pakistan had declined for almost two decades.

 “I am still trying to understand if it was intentional or our community was being irresponsible,” Albert David, a member of the National Commission for Minorities, told UCAN.
 “Despite having systematic records, the Church doesn’t share its data.
 We are becoming a minority among minorities.”